ciaocloud/minipy-pubsub/chpt1_core/README.md

 ## 4. Next Steps

-This first version of MiniPyPubsub is a great starting point, from which we can understand the core concepts of modern pub/sub systems.
+This first version of Mini-Kafka in Python is a great starting point, from which we can understand the core concepts of modern pub/sub systems.
 But there are many ways it could be improved.
 Here are a few ideas:
 *   **Formal Subscriptions and Consumer Groups**: Currently, consumers are identified by a simple           `consumer_id`.
 We could introduce a more formal subscription model where multiple consumers can form a  group to process messages in parallel.
 Each subscription would have its own cursor, allowing different groups to consume the same topic independently.
 *   **Message Replication**: For high availability, we could replicate topic data across multiple server instances.
 This would require a mechanism for leader election and data synchronization.